-Drama involves the exploration of various forms of artistic communication between participant's intent communicating the message to an audience.
+Drama involves the exploration of various forms of artistic communication between participant's intent on communicating with an audience.

-Method of communication and skills developed include: speech, movement, writing, directing, improvisation, acting, and play writing.
+The methods of communication and skills developed include speech, movement, improvisation, acting, and directing.
 Drama 30 must be taken for 5 credits.